presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

    class myTests(TestCaseGui):

       def testThree(self):
          self.assertEqual(output, "True!
-You are you!", "Testing that action is assigned to correct values.")
+You are you!", "Testing that output has the correct value, given the str1 provided.")

    myTests().main()

 3.1 Create one conditional so that if "Friendly" is in ``w``, then "Friendly is here!" should be assigned to the variable ``wrd``.
 If it's not, check if "Friend" is in w.
 If so, the string "Friend is here!" should be assigned to the variable ``wrd``, otherwise "No variation of friend is in here." should be assigned to the variable wrd.
+(Also consider: does the order of your conditional statements matter for this problem?
+Why?)

 .. activecode:: ee_ch11_031
    :tags: Selection/Chainedconditionals.rst